Table of contents

 In 2020, it was believed that 10,200 deaths each year are the direct result of an eating disorder.

 The symptoms of the condition depend primarily on the type of eating disorder present.
-There are some general signs that mainly focus around behavior around food, such as frequent dieting and skipping meals.
+There are some general signs of developing anorexia or another eating disorder that mainly focus around behavior around food, such as frequent dieting and skipping meals.
 Patients may also have an obsessive personality trait about worrying about body appearance.
+Typically they experience feeling a lack of control over eating.

 Physical symptoms include dizziness, muscle weakness, feeling cold, poor wound healing, and dental problems associated with vomiting.
 A more comprehensive list of symptoms can be found on the National Eating Disorders Association (NEDA) website.